-Note: This diagram only depicts one DC power source which would support the F1 power supply.
-If a redundant power configuration is desired, then a second power source would be applied to the V_B (+ & -) leads.
-A separate feed is not required to the V{NB} (+ & -) leads unless a redundant feed is preferred.
+Note this diagram only depicts one DC power source which would support the F1 power supply.
+If a redundant power configuration is desired, then a second power source would be applied to the $V_B$ (+ & -) leads.
+A separate feed is not required to the $V{NB}$ (+ & -) leads unless a redundant feed is preferred.

-Figure 2-12.
-Power Enhanced Chassis with Power Block in Front
+Figure 2-15.
+Power Enhanced Chassis with Power Supplies on Top in an D/C environment with one power source